kasslun/req-helper.doc/markdowns/polling.md

 }
 ```
 - #### Arguments
-  - `fn`: Function, polled function, no parameters. need to return a promise object.
+  - `fn`: Function, polled function, no parameters. need to return a `Promise` object.
-  - `gap`: Number, optional, polling gap(ms) after promise fulfilled(or rejected).
+  - `gap`: Number, optional, polling gap(ms) after `Promise` fulfilled(or rejected).
 Expected to be a positive integer, The default value is 10000.
 - #### Returns
   `polling()` returns an object `controller` to control the call of `fn`.
   - `controller.stop()`: Stop `fn`'s call loop.